Connor Wong Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks sixth in the league.
+- The pitching staff for the Mariners has a collective 9.2 K/9, the sixth-best in the league.

-- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.82).
+- The Mariners have the fourth-ranked team ERA across all league pitching staffs (3.84).

-- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender the ninth-fewest home runs in baseball (117 total, 1.1 per game).

+- Gilbert aims for his 10th victory when he gets the start for the Mariners, his 22nd of the season.
+He is 9-5 with a 3.83 ERA and 121 strikeouts in 124 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander went 5 2/3 innings against the Minnesota Twins, giving up six earned runs while surrendering eight hits.
+- In his last outing on Saturday against the Arizona Diamondbacks, the righty went 6 1/3 innings, giving up two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.